iwsylit/spotify-utils/README.md

 Do that once before the first start:
  * Go to the [Spotify dashboard](https://developer.spotify.com/dashboard/applications)
  * Click Create an app
- * Put your Client ID and Client Secret into the client.py file
+ * Put your Client ID and Client Secret into the config file
  * Now click Edit Settings
  * Add http://localhost:8888/callback/ to the Redirect URIs
  * Scroll down and click Save